PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 ```

 - `msg_size` is the size of the message in bytes without the header.
-- `msg_type` defines the content, and is a single character.
+- `msg_type` defines the content, and is a single byte.

 :::note
 Message sections below are prefixed with the character that corresponds to it's `msg_type`.